Kimbsy/epi-test/README.md

 # epi-test

-playing about with epigenetics data
+Playing about with some ML using epigenetics data